-Self-service: Online savings accounts are best for self-sufficient tech-savvy consumers.
-You can’t walk into a branch and get help from a teller — you’ll do most of your banking online by yourself.
-However, managing your account is easy, and you can always call customer service for help (note that some brick-and-mortar banks limit how often you can call customer service, and they may charge fees for getting help from a human being).
+Self-service: Online savings accounts are best for self-sufficient, tech-savvy consumers.
+You can’t walk into a branch and get help from a teller; you’ll do most of your banking online by yourself.
+However, managing your account is easy, and you can always call customer service for help.
+Fortunately, you can complete most requests yourself—when and where it’s convenient for you.

-Linked accounts: To use an online account, you usually also need a brick-and-mortar bank account (almost any checking account will do).
+Linked account: To use an online account, you usually also need a brick-and-mortar bank account.
 This is your “linked” account, and that’s typically the account you’ll use for your initial deposit.
-Once your online account is up and running, you can make deposits from other sources as well — you can probably even deposit checks to the account with your mobile phone.
+Once your online account is up and running, you can make deposits from other sources as well.
+You can even deposit checks to the account with your mobile phone.

 Variations on Savings Accounts